-In Cleveland, Ohio, there are a lot of cultural differences, but even those who are recent arrivals to my neighborhood from all parts of the world can relate to the story shared by Nigerian-American Oge Mora.
+In any neighborhood, residents from all parts of the world can relate to the story shared by Nigerian-American Oge Mora.

-In this story, Omu (Nigerian for Queen or grandmother) is cooking a delicious red stew that smells so delicious that everyone in the neighborhood is soon appearing at her doorstep for a taste.
-Like the classic Stone Soup by Marcia Brown, Oge Nora's Nigerian soup/stew tale conveys the need for communal support and finds that the sharing, caring attitude of gratitude is a universal theme.
+In this story, Omu (Nigerian for Queen) is cooking a scrumptious red stew that smells so delicious that everyone in the neighborhood is soon appearing at her doorstep for a taste.
+Like the classic Stone Soup by Marcia Brown, Oge Nora's Nigerian tale conveys the need for communal support and finds that the sharing, caring attitude of gratitude is a universal theme.
 We all want to feel the comfort of being loved and soup is a metaphor for that happiness.

 Families are never perfect, but the larger community can help shape children by identifying factors that make children feel loved.
 The Minnesota-based Search Institute has identified 40 developmental assets for adolescents that help young people flourish and mature into successful and contributing adults.
 The assets include support, empowerment, boundaries, constructive activities, commitment to learning, positive values, social competencies and positive identity.